Small kidney stones usually pass on their own.

-Your Urology Austin physician will give you guidelines as to how much fluid you should drink.
-We prefer that you drink water, for the most part, and a general recommendation is to drink 2 to 3 quarts of water each day.
-You should be drinking enough water to produce clear urine.
-The fluids help to move the kidney stone through your urinary tract.
+To help flush the kidney stone from the body, it is recommended that individuals drink plenty of water.
+A general recommendation is to drink 2 to 3 quarts of water each day – enough water to produce clear urine.
+Fluids help to move the kidney stone through the urinary tract.

-A small kidney stone may cause only mild to moderate pain that can be controlled with over-the-counter medications like acetaminophen (Tylenol®, etc.), ibuprofen (Motrin® IB, Advil®, etc.) and naproxen sodium (Aleve).
+A small kidney stone may cause only mild to moderate pain that can be controlled with over-the-counter medications like acetaminophen (Tylenol), ibuprofen (Motrin, Advil) and naproxen sodium (Aleve).
 Individuals should follow recommended dosages.

-If you are experiencing severe pain, your Urology Austin physician will prescribe narcotics to relieve your pain.
-We may also inject you with Ketorolac (Toradol), which is a more powerful anti-inflammatory medication.
-If you become severely dehydrated because you are vomiting or unable to drink, your Urology Austin physician may decide to give you IV fluids and pain medications.
+If the stone is causing severe pain, the urologist may choose to prescribe a narcotic.
+Providers may also inject patients with Ketorolac (Toradol), a more powerful anti-inflammatory medication.
+If the patient becomes severely dehydrated due to vomiting or the inability to drink enough liquids, the urologist may decide to give IV fluids and pain medications.

-For the most part, a small kidney stone will usually pass by itself or with the help of medication.
-If it does not, your Urology Austin doctor will recommend a treatment for a large kidney stone or for a kidney stone that is causing serious symptoms such as a blocked kidney.
-If you are having symptoms that indicate that you may have a kidney stone, contact Urology Austin to schedule an appointment.
+For the most part, a small kidney stone will usually pass by itself or with the assistance of a medication.
+If not, the doctor may recommend treatment used for removing a large kidney stone or a stone causing serious symptoms.
+If you are having symptoms that indicate a possible kidney stone, contact Urology Austin to schedule an appointment.